MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

 Built-in Linux security features are only available on Linux nodes and pods.

 > [!NOTE]
-> Currently, Kubernetes environments aren't completely safe for hostile multi-tenant usage.
+> Currently, Kubernetes environments aren't completely safe for hostile multitenant usage.
 Additional security features, like *Microsoft Defender for Containers*, *AppArmor*, *seccomp*, *Pod Security Admission*, or *Kubernetes RBAC for nodes*, efficiently block exploits.
 >
-> For true security when running hostile multi-tenant workloads, only trust a hypervisor.
+> For true security when running hostile multitenant workloads, only trust a hypervisor.
 The security domain for Kubernetes becomes the entire cluster, not an individual node.
 >
-> For these types of hostile multi-tenant workloads, you should use physically isolated clusters.
+> For these types of hostile multitenant workloads, you should use physically isolated clusters.

 ## App Armor